+When my wife and I moved to Montana, we found a comfortable home on several acres with a view of the mountains.
 There was only one hitch — the house was off the grid.
-In fact, everyone in the subdivision generated their own power, including the bed and breakfast nearby.
+Everyone in the subdivision generated their own electricity, including the bed and breakfast nearby.

 Life Off the Grid